 GV711 offers students the opportunity to develop necessary employability, citizenship, and life skills to successfully compete in the graduate labour market after graduation and to make a meaningful contribution to society more generally.

-• To develop a solid understanding of employment and post-graduate opportunities available to Politics students after graduation
+- Develop a comprehensive understanding of employment and post-graduate opportunities available to Politics students after graduation.

 After completing this module students should:

-1. Have a good understanding of their own interests, skills and competencies, relevant to future career choices.
+1. Have a goodunderstanding of their own interests, skills and competencies, relevant to their future career choice.

-4. Be prepared to make appropriate applications for employment or post-graduate study, drawing effectively upon their strengths and achievements.
+4. Be adequately prepared to make appropriate applications for employment or post-graduate study, drawing effectively upon their strengths and achievements